RubenTanner/HIIT-Workout-Coursework/README.md

 I have also created another page, with the same styling as the **Quick Start** feature.
 This allows the user to create their own workouts, including a custom title (to replace "Activity" which would normally display), a description of the workout, the ability to adjust individual workouts activity and rest time, the ability to adjust how many sets are there for each individual workout.

 This can be found by pressing the "Custom" button on the **Quick Start** page found below the Options button

+### View Workout History

+I have also made on the custom page the ability for the user to see their workout history, this includes the name, description and timings in seconds for the workout.
+I have also included the ability for the user to see the ID for a potential other feature (the code is already in the start timer i just need to add the ui elements and work some more on logic) where the user can add previous workouts to the queue

+This can be found by navigating to the custom page and clicking the **View Workout History**

+### Upcoming Workout

+The user can see the next workout coming up on the last set of their current workout.
+This is displayed below the set countdown and gives the Name and Description of the workout.

+This can be found after a multi-workout event is made AND the user is on their final set.

 ### Responsive design